saberdy/udaproject_post_a_blog/README.md

 | Java                 |  5509 |

 **Q4.** Is there any pattern in the way people prefer using a platform with a programming language, database, or a framework?
-What about a platform for a particular developer type?
+What about a popular platform for a particular developer type?
 <a name="q4"></a>
 |                    | 2020                  | 2019                  | 2018               | 2017                      |
 |:-------------------|:----------------------|:----------------------|:-------------------|:--------------------------|